 A selection of some recent feature articles

-From How I Tried to Be a Good Neighbour During COVID-19 in Reader's Digest
+How I Tried to Be a Good Neighbour During COVID-19 in Reader's Digest

 When my city shut down during the pandemic, I started putting friendly signs in my window to check in on neighbours I had never met.

-From The Lonely Social Life of a Minister’s Wife in The Walrus and Reader’s Digest
+The Lonely Social Life of a Minister’s Wife in The Walrus and Reader’s Digest

 Yes, we are the life of the funeral and the death of the party.
 And yet, this is a beautiful life.
 It’s true that we spend more time at church-basement potlucks than at beach parties.
 It can be lonely.
 It can be tough to figure out how to be a minister’s wife in an age when very few women identify themselves in terms of their spouses’ careers.
 Even the phrase “I’m a minister’s wife” sounds like something someone’s grammy would say.

-From Writing Faith into the Public Square in Convivium
+Writing Faith into the Public Square in Convivium

 But I went about my work, writing out loud about faith and matters of the soul and religion.
 People responded well to my peculiar stories from my peculiar life, and they were surprisingly interested in what things can be like in a clergy home (messy, just like everyone else’s).
 I saw that we were a kind of mystery to them.
 I was a rare bird in a strange sky.
 We made friends.